 The area is also a good spot for migrating raptors, especially above the lakes, like Red Kite, Black Kite and Osprey.

-The surrounding forests are an ideal location for typical forest species, Blackcap, Common Redstart and European Pied Flycatcher.
+The surrounding forests are an ideal location for typical forest species, Blackcap, Common Redstart and Pied Flycatcher.
 Also, many woodpeckers can be found here, like Middle Spotted Woodpecker and Black Woodpecker.

 The area is easy accessable due to a wide paved path between the lakes.
 The first part is accessable by wheelchair.
 You can park your car at the restaurant/information center.